amanzi/ats-short-course/website/source/software.rst

 3. Download the ATS Docker image and run the container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first container to be used is the container used for running ATS.
 It is quite large; please download this prior to arriving at the short course.
+If you are using Podman instead of docker, replace ``docker`` with ``podman`` in the commands that follow.

 .. code-block:: sh